beaverbuilder/documentation/docs/beaver-builder/getting-started/system-requirements.md

 We recommend a [WP Memory limit](https://wordpress.org/support/article/editing-wp-config-php/#increasing-memory-allocated-to-php) of 128 MB or greater (256 MB or higher is preferred).

+## Server

+To ensure smooth functionality of the Beaver Builder user-interface (UI), it is important to configure the server with the following settings, as failure to do so may lead to issues:

+* Set `X-Frame-Options` to `SAMEORIGIN`.
+* Configure Content-Security-Policy (CSP) with the directive [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) to `self`.

+Contact your web host provider for assistance with configuring these settings.

 ## PHP

 We follow WordPress minimum requirements for PHP version.
 See the [wordpress.org requirements page](https://wordpress.org/support/article/requirements/) for current recommendations.